ai/yaspeller-ci/README.md

 Fast spelling check for Travis CI and AppVeyor.

 It is just simple wrap for [yaspeller], CLI for [Yandex.Speller] API.
-But it run spelling check only in first CI job, to speed up build time and reduce unnecessary burden for CI service and Yandex.Speller API.
+But it runs spelling check only in first CI job, to speed up build time and reduce unnecessary burden for CI service and Yandex.Speller API.